 The efforts that you make to work through inevitable differences with your partner in a loving and accepting way will strengthen your relationship with your child.
 In the most formative years of your children’s lives, exposing them to emotionally intelligent styles of conflict resolution is scientifically proven to do wonders for their future success.
 Once formed, the research shows that that the habits your children pick up from you really stick.

-This weekend, when your child expresses negative emotions about something, or misbehaves in some manner, try to figure out the underlying cause of their feelings.
+When your child expresses negative emotions or misbehaves, try to figure out the underlying cause of their feelings.
 Discover the benefits of these proven strategies:

 - Show your child respect and understanding in moments when they feel misunderstood, upset, or frustrated.
 Talk through their feelings with them and try to understand their source.